alteryx/predict-correct-answer/README.md

     pip install -r requirements.txt
     ```

-    *Also, You will need to install **graphviz** for this demo.
+    *You will also need to install **graphviz** for this demo.
 Please install graphviz according to the instructions in the [Featuretools Documentation](https://docs.featuretools.com/getting_started/install.html)*

 3. Download the data